oliver194/hello-world/README.md

 `hello-world` is a Rust program and library that prints the line `Hello, world!` to the console.

+made by the worlds best coder ever, Imajin

 ## Why was this created?

 This program/library was created as a simple example of how to write a Rust program.\